angelamzhou/angelamzhou.github.io/_pages/resources.md

 - Resisting Reality: Social Construction and Social Critique (Sally Haslanger)
 - How We Give Now: A Philanthropic Guide For the Rest of Us (Lucy Bernholz)
 - From Farm to Canal Street
+- The Performance of Performance Standards

 2023
+- A Civic Technologist's Practice Guide
+- Recoding America
+- Marc Aidinoff's dissertation
+- From Welfare to Work
+- Fighting for Reliable Evidence
 - Changing Places: The Science and Art of New Urban Planning
 - The Rhetoric of Economics
 - Social Epidemiology (Lisa F. Berkman, Ichiro Kawachi, Maria Glymour (eds.))